Frequently Asked Questions

 Where can I stay if I’m from out of town?

-A block of rooms has been reserved for October 12-15 at our official hotel Hilton Garden Inn Lafayette/Cajundome.
-A special room rate of $109 a night will be available until September 21 or until the group block is sold out, whichever comes first.
-The hotel is also located right across the street from the shuttle.
+A block of rooms has been reserved for October 11-14 at our official hotel Hilton Garden Inn Lafayette/Cajundome.
+A special room rate of $111 a night will be available until September 20 or until the group block is sold out, whichever comes first.

 What else is there to do at the festival besides music?

-Shop the Louisiana Craft Fair and official festival merchandise, eat at the Bayou Food Festival, attend a cooking demonstration in the Culture Sur La Table tent, watch a football game in the Sports Tent, run or paddle the Tour Des Atakapas, view our 2017 art exhibit at the Hilliard University Art Museum A.
+Shop the Louisiana Craft Fair and official festival merchandise, eat at the Bayou Food Festival, attend a cooking demonstration in the Culture Sur La Table tent, watch a football game in the Sports Tent, run or paddle the Tour Des Atakapas.